Santiseun/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line
 6. Numberz
 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line
-7. Smile in the mirror
+7. Smile in the mirro
 Write a program that prints the lowercase alphabet in reverse, followed by a new line
 8. Hexadecimal
 Write a program that prints all the numbers of base 16 in lowercase, followed by a new line